ahimik/ts-cached/README.md

 ```

 By default, `@CacheInvalidate()` decorator will find and invalidate all caches within the same class if cache name is not specified,
-however you can explicitly specify cache names(s) to invalidate:
+however you can specify caches to be invalidated by explicitly providing cache names:

 ```ts
 class UserService {